lucianafalcon/Voice_Signal_Characterization/README.md

 # 🎙️ Voice Signal Analysis / Análisis de la Señal de Voz

-This repository contains a signal processing project focused on the spectral and temporal analysis of the human voice, as well as voice modification techniques, using Python.
+This repository contains a signal processing project focused on the spectral and temporal analysis of the human voice, as well as voice modification techniques such as pitch shifting and time stretching, implemented in Python.

 ## 📁 Repository Structure